 The answer depends on your comfort level with tax complexity and risk.
-However, understand first that you may be eligible to receive only nonqualified stock options (NQSOs) to begin with, as many companies find incentive stock options (ISOs) not worth the administrative complications.
+However, understand first that you may be eligible to receive only nonqualified stock options (NQSOs) to begin with.
+Many companies find incentive stock options (ISOs) not worth the administrative complications, and under the rules of the tax code they cannot be granted to nonemployees, such as directors, consultants, and contractors.
 For an explanation of the differences between NQSOs and ISOs, see the article Stock Options Made Simple: Comparing NQSOs And ISOs elsewhere on this website.

 Incentive Stock Options: More Complex

 Whether one type of option is better than the other depends on what you do with the shares that you acquire at exercise and whether you feel comfortable with the complexities of the alternative minimum tax (AMT), which can apply to ISOs.
 If you immediately sell the shares at exercise, the taxation is essentially the same (i.e., all ordinary income on the spread), though there is no tax-withholding or payroll tax with ISOs (see the FAQ on the tax consequences of selling ISO shares in the year of exercise).

 ISO Taxation Offers Benefits But Also Presents Risks

 If you plan to hold the shares, some tax benefits exist with ISOs (as long as the stock continues to appreciate).
 If you hold the shares for more than one year after exercise and two years after grant, ISOs can provide favorable long-term capital-gains tax treatment on all the stock-price appreciation at sale over the exercise price (see the related FAQ).